 Mark completed his Masters of Environmental Science at Monash University and his undergraduate studies at the University of Melbourne and the Australian National University.
-In 2011, Mark was awarded an Australian Leadership Award by the prestigious Australian Davos Connection Forum.
+He is also a part-time PhD candidate looking at issues of household food waste and consumer behaviour.

 Mark’s background is in environmental sustainability and education.
 He has worked as an environmental educator in Thailand, developed recycling and green purchasing systems for universities and engaged householders in sustainable living initiatives.
 He is particularly proud of the six years he spent managing, and growing, the multi-award winning Green Steps training program for university students at the Monash Sustainable Development Institute.